 To keep employees motivated they need to be able to see the big picture.
 And as a manager, it is your job to be able to show them how their work connects to larger goals and initiatives.
 It gives them a feeling of substance.

 A kanban board will keep work flowing, but it does not scale as the team grows.
 That is because it’s difficult to keep everyone aligned and motivated when they are head down worrying about the constant status of each item.

 Great products are made up of great features, and features are much more than just a list of tasks and status updates.
 Driving real innovation is a complex process that involves adaptation, cross-functional alignment, and feature prioritization — all of which are next to impossible with a one-dimensional board.

-That’s why last month we launched new Kanban boards for Agile teams that are tightly integrated with the rest of the strategic product planning process.
-It’s a unified way to bring strategy, ideas, releases, and features to life.
-We wanted a better way to implement Kanban — and help Agile and Scrum teams stay on track.
+That’s why last month we launched new kanban boards for agile teams that are tightly integrated with the rest of the strategic product planning process.
+It is a unified way to bring strategy, ideas, releases, and features to life.
+We wanted a better way to implement kanban — and help agile and scrum teams stay on track.

 When thinking of the best tools to bring products to life, you should always look for the most holistic approach — one that uses frameworks to implement high level strategy.

 Without a product vision and roadmap to guide your workflow, your team’s productivity will suffer.
 But when you combine kanban with strategy, you get work done and build what matters.
 For a product manager, there is no better feeling.